 OEM strategy shifts from joint ventures and partnerships to organic growth

-Organic growth has overtaken joint ventures and partnerships as the most favored business strategy.
+Organic growth has overtaken joint ventures and partnerships as the most favoured business strategy.
 Last year, respondents placed joint ventures and alliances as the main approach, while organic growth now tops the list.
 This view is felt most strongly amongst OEMs from the TRIAD countries, with 84 percent listing organic growth as their main business strategy.
 This significant response may be a result of challenges that are being experienced in current partnerships such as effective integration and finding synergies.

 As automakers consider ways to grow organically, technology leadership could be critical to the survival of a company.